sethmurphy/brubeckservices/README.md

 Brubeck uses ZMQ (ZeroMQ) to receive messages when using Mongrel2 as a web front end.
 Brubeck Services allow you to use ZMQ to also make requests to a  Brubeck Service instance.
 A Brubeck Service is a special instance that listens for requests from other Brubeck Instances instead of Mongrel2 (or a wsgi server if that is your preffered Brubeck web application interface).

-Distributing all or part of a request to a Bruebck Service allows CPU intensive processes to be run on other machines/processes.
-This then frees up the inital Brubeck Instance to work on other web requests, handling i/o intensive processes only.
+Distributing all or part of a request to a Brubeck Service allows CPU intensive processes to be run on other machines/processes.
+This then frees up the inital Brubeck instance to work on other web requests, handling I/O intensive processes only.

 ## Service Patterns